What ICD-10 codes are used for respiratory failure?

 Yes, billable code for chronic respiratory failure with associated hypoxia.

-- Respiratory failure is when the respiratory system fails to maintain adequate oxygen supply or remove carbon dioxide from the blood.
+- Respiratory failure is when the respiratory system fails to maintain and remove oxygen and carbon dioxide (respectively) from the blood.
+This means that a person with respiratory failure has too much carbon dioxide in their lungs.

-- It can be acute or chronic, resulting from lung infections, COPD, or heart failure.
+- It can be acute or chronic, resulting from lung infections, chronic obstructive pulmonary disease, pulmonary edema, interstitial emphysema, or heart failure.

 - Symptoms include shortness of breath, rapid breathing, confusion, cyanosis (bluish skin), and altered mental status.